reshmabidikar/slate/source/includes/_account.md

 **Response**

-Returns a `204` status without content if the call succeeds.
+IF successful, eturns a status code of 204 and an empty body.

 ## List and Search